 When I came across Mary’s mushroom sauce for pierogies, I knew this was the first recipe I was going to make from her cookbook Kitchen Party.

 I am a HUGE mushroom fan.
 Creamy Multiple Mushroom Soup is a hit around here.
 So many different types of mushrooms are in this cream of mushroom soup.

 Mushroom and potatoes are a hit together.
-Herbed Gnocchi with Mushrooms makes the perfect dinner for date night.
+Homemade Herbed Gnocchi with Mushrooms makes the perfect dinner for date night.

 If you are not a pate lover, this Vegan Mushroom Pate just might change your mind.

 On Ukrainian Christmas Eve, Baba always made mushroom gravy.
 That was a traditional pierogi topping for the pierogi fest (we had at least 4 kinds of pierogies that night).